Almost everyone who has multiple sclerosis (MS) also has fatigue.

 Whether you have trouble falling asleep, staying asleep, or getting the amount and type of sleep you need to awaken feeling refreshed, the result is the same: You feel tired.

-To help prevent these problems, it’s important to regulate your sleep.
-This might involve identifying and treating other symptoms of MS that cause sleep problems — for example, urinary dysfunction.
-If all else fails, you might talk with your doctor about using sleep medications for a short period of time.
+If all else fails, you can talk with your doctor about using sleep medications for a short period of time.